tom-howard/ros2/docs/course/part2.md

     *Topic Monitor* should then present you with a list of active topics which matches the topic list from the `ros2 topic list` command that you ran earlier.

-1. Check the box next to `/odom` and click the arrow next to it to expand the topic and reveal four *base fields*.
+1. Check the box next to `/odom` and click the arrow next to it to expand the topic and reveal *four* base fields.

 1. Expand the `pose` > `pose` > **`position`** and **`orientation`** fields to reveal the data being published to the *three* position and *four* orientation values of this message.